hmswaffles/BookshelfExtender/README.md

 ## Other Details
 BookshelfExtender needs to auto-analyze the photos it is sent in order to make its recommendations.
 No third parties have access to the photo; nor to any identifiable information.

+BookshelfExtender is a project by Evan Warfel, a former data scientist who is now persuing his Ph.D. in personality psychology.

 ## This document will be updated in the coming weeks.
 Note that this service will be intermitten until it is completey set up.
 It is currently being internally tested.